Research in Nursing

 Global

 Our research topic Global explores how local health initiatives intersect with international developments.
-We analyse how innovative practice approaches and empirical knowledge can contribute to strengthening global health policy and the Sustainable Development Goals (SDGs).
+We analyse how innovative practices and empirical knowledge strengthen global health policy and the Sustainable Development Goals (SDGs).

 Community